Code-Institute-Submissions/ci-milestonetwo/README.md

 researching I was able to learn that you can use some custom items for the marker so I replaced the original red marker in the stadiums map with a rugby_ball.png I found.

+Another issue I had with the testing for the maps is because the APIs are restricted so temporarily testing was a nightmare.
+I had to use the deployed or published site to make sure the maps were working correctly.
+One reflection of this problem I couldn have just unrestricted everything on the API but I wasnt sure if that was the best way as the calls from the API are restricted.

 ## Validation

 I have checked the code on [https://validator.w3.org/nu/#textarea]